MuskKat/Simplii/README.md

 - [x] Added common errors in the helpful_resources folder for quick debugging and added a file with dummy data insert queries to get DB setup.

 ## Phase 5:
-- [x] Created a brand new AWS RDS mysql database and replaced the need to setup a localhost database server by integrating it into the project
+- [x] Configured a brand new AWS RDS mysql database and replaced the need to setup a localhost database server by integrating it into the project
 - [x] Implemented email notification to user on task delete operation
 - [x] Added update button for user info
 - [x] Cleaned the Database by dropping unused tables and fixing the column mapping of User table